LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ![](img/Contact_support2.png)

 ## Service status page
 The status page is a communication tool that helps us inform our customers about outages and scheduled maintenance.
-It is located in our LiveEngage platform.
+It is located in the LiveEngage platform.
 You can view the status page by clicking on the agent avatar and then click on the Service Status Dashboard.

 ![](img/Service_status_page_contact_support.png)

 ## Service status page dashboard
 The status page dashboard is easy to use and shows the current status of each service.
-At the bottom of the dashboard there is a glossary for the various statuses.
-In the case of a ‘Service interruption’, you can click on the exclamation mark to view the full details of the incident.
+At the bottom of the dashboard there is a glossary showing the various statuses.
+In the case of a ‘Service interruption’ for example, you can click on the exclamation mark to view the full details of the incident.